 School years pass faster than anyone expects.
 A September that feels full of promise becomes a July morning standing in a corridor holding a box of belongings, and somewhere between those two days a whole year of small moments happened — most of them undocumented, nearly all of them worth keeping.

 A school year scrapbook is the most natural recurring album most families could make.
 One album per year, per child.
 By the time a child finishes secondary school, you have 13 volumes of who they were, what they cared about, and how they changed.
-Few gifts to an adult child could be more valuable than that stack of albums.
+Few gifts to an adult child could be more valuable than that stack of albums, especially when the pages cover first day, last day, artwork, portraits, and small yearly details that would otherwise disappear.

 What to collect throughout the year